 Gyromitrin is also a known carcinogen, so consuming a less than toxic dose may also cause trouble down the line.

 Extremely Serious.
 Onset of symptoms from orellanine poisoning can be very greatly delayed (as much as three weeks), the toxin isn't very well understood, and specific treatments are not available.
 A 1975 Finnish paper had incorrectly reported that dried Cortinarius gentilis caused severe damage when fed to rats, but their identification of C. gentilis was incorrect and later studies showed that C. gentilis does not contain orellanine.
-The first orellanine poisoning in North America involved kidney failure in a Michigan woman who consumed a Cortinarius species similar to Cortinarius orellanus but found under oaks in 2008.
+The first orellanine poisoning in North America involved kidney failure in a Michigan woman who consumed a Cortinarius species similar to Aeronius (Cortinarius) orellanus but found under oaks in 2008.
 In 2010 this new species was named Aeronius (Cortinarius) orellanosus.
 The second known North American orellanine case (2020) involved a Quebec man who consumed Aeronius (Cortinarius) rubellus from a sphagnum bog.
 Synonyms of A. rubellus include Aeronius (Cortinarius) rainierensis, Aeronius (Cortinarius) speciosissimus, and Aeronius (Cortinarius) orellanoides.

 Symptoms occur within 36 hours to 3 weeks of ingestion (average is about 8 days), and include nausea, vomiting, lethargy, anorexia, frequent urination, burning thirst, headache, sensations of coldness and shivering (fever generally absent), evidence or progressive kidney failure.